framely/community/docs/articles/document-requirement-for-cui.md

 | number of tickets | ... | ... |

-By structured, we also mean that chatbot generates responses based on a set of  composite rules that can be used to break down even the most complex use cases into simpler ones.
-The compositional nature of structured conversations makes it easy to reuse the same conversational behavior, often in the form of CUI components.
-Using existing, high-quality components to build a conversational user interface (CUI) rather than starting from scratch allows for the creation of a good conversational experience at a lower cost.

 ## Contextual Snippet
 A good strategy for filling the slots of a service so that the chatbot can deliver what the user wants should be deterministic by going through the slots in a predefined order and, for each slot, going through the stages of initialization, prompting, value recommendation, value check, and confirmation.
 These stages can interact with the production system through service APIs, engaging in a systematic conversation with the user based on both API return values and user input.
 For example, after receiving a user's initial choice for a movie title, the chatbot can check with the production system to see if there are still available showtimes or seats, and either move on to the next slot or prompt the user for a new movie title.